PLCHome/ioBroker.pylontech/README.md

 This adapter is used to determine the health status and functions of a Pylontech array, which can consist of one or up to fifteen batteries.
 This adapter is not used to control the battery.
 This is the part of a charging and power unit or an inverter.
-The batteries have a console connection that provides a V24 or RS232 interface.
+The batteries have a console connection that provides a RS232 or V24 interface.
 This adapter is connected to it via a serial interface.
 The first battery provides all the data and asks the others via the uplink.
 Attention, it is not possible to connect a Raspberry or ESP directly.
-The V24 interfaces do not have a TTL level and are not designed for 3 volts or 5 volts.
+The RS232 interfaces do not have a TTL level and are not designed for 3 volts or 5 volts.
 A level converter is required for connection.
 You will find construction instructions below.

 ## What is needed for connection?